Table of Contents[Hide][Show]

 It’s best to ask the customer service or gate agents about your chances of securing a seat.
 If you are flying during peak season, it may be better to reschedule your trip instead of waiting it out at the airport.

-Alaska Guest Pass for Employees, Friends & Family
+Rules for Guest Pass (Employees, Friends & Family)